LUPD releases Annual Security and Fire Safety Report

 From 2021-2023, there were no reported cases of murder, manslaughter, robbery, weapons possessions or arson.
 In 2023, there was one reported case of motor vehicle theft on public property.

-Cases of students using the university’s medical amnesty policy are still classified under underage drinking crimes and are included in the report, even though these students did not face charges.
+Cases of students using the university’s medical amnesty policy are still classified as underage drinking crimes and are included in the report, but criminal charges aren’t brought against students.

-Schiffer said the liquor violations from 2023 are consistent with the previous two years and there hasn’t been a big change between the numbers for drug offenses.
+Schiffer said the liquor violations from 2023 are consistent with the previous two years, and there hasn’t been a big change in the numbers for drug offenses.

 “There’s three years of data that’s reported in each Annual Security Report and I didn’t see anything that stood out to me as alarming at all,” Schiffer said.
 “A lot of the numbers were fairly consistent and statistically similar from year to year.”

-Schiffer said their efforts to improve campus safety are reflected in their recent changes in safety training and protocols that have changed.
-He said the sessions hosted on campus regarding those changes aren’t necessarily reflected in the report yet.
+Schiffer said the department’s efforts to improve campus safety are reflected in their recent changes to safety training and protocols that have changed.

 “I believe the report reflects what’s been going on on our campus and what measures we have put into place to educate our community to try to do what we can to prevent crime at Lehigh,” Schiffer said.